American Indian Heritage Celebration returns to Raleigh this Saturday

 RALEIGH, N.C.
-(WTVD) -- The Museum of Natural History in downtown Raleigh will host the American Indian Heritage Celebration on Saturday.
+(WTVD) -- The North Carolina Museum of History in downtown Raleigh will host the American Indian Heritage Celebration on Saturday.

 "We'll have the American Indian leaders from across the state from eight state-recognized tribes.
 The Eastern Band of Cherokee are the only federally-recognized tribe that lives here in the state.
 We'll have Indian individuals in their unique regalia's during a procession at the start of the event.
 We'll have vocal performances throughout the day from contemporary as well as traditional artists.
 We will have demonstrations by traditional artists doing civil work, pottery, painting, other arts and crafts, basketry included.
 We will have lectures from Indian authors who have written books, children's books specifically.
 And just a number of other types of lectures, we have someone talking about their civil rights struggles in Harnett County, so we'll have a panel of individuals talking who were there for that particular event," said Kerry Bird, who is the Director of the North Carolina American Indian Heritage Commission.